VIJAYARAGUL362/NATURAL-LANGUAGE-PROCESSING/README.md

 ## Acknowledgments

-This template for natural language processing is teached to me in the udemy course called "MACHINE LEARNING A TO Z course by Hadelin de Ponteves and Kirill Eremenko
+This template for natural language processing is teached to me in the udemy course called "MACHINE LEARNING A TO Z course" by Hadelin de Ponteves and Kirill Eremenko